bjuppa/laravel-blog/README.md

 PS: I don't yet have a blog where I can write about development (duh) so **stay tuned for the first release!**

+## Package development & testing
+`vendor/bin/phpunit` from the project directory will run the default test suite.

+If you want your own local configuration for phpunit, copy the file `phpunit.xml.dist` to `phpunit.xml` and modify the latter to your needs.